idlemoor/distcc-tools/README.md

 one-off compilation (e.g. successfully building a package from SlackBuilds.org) is typically 15% slower than without ccache.

-* To enable ccache, edit the ccache system config file /etc/ccache.conf -- please change the line 'disable = true' to 'disable = false'.
+* To enable ccache permanently, please edit the ccache system config file /etc/ccache.conf -- change the line 'disable = true' to 'disable = false'.

 * To use ccache without distcc, please enable ccache as above, and then disable distcc by editing the file /etc/distcc/hosts -- please delete the line that